-

 RequiredSL406: Practice Education 4 - 20 Credits - Semester 7

-Speech and language therapy graduates will be in a position to work in a range of settings with adults and children with a range of speech, language, communication and swallowing needs.
+Speech and Language Therapy graduates are eligible to apply to register with CORU to work in a range of settings with adults and children with a range of speech, language, communication and swallowing needs.
 For example, graduates may work in the following settings:

 - Individuals' Homes